abhinavnath02/Khel-Saarthi/README.md

 # Khel Saarthi - Your Sport, Your Community

 Khel Saarthi is a mobile-first platform designed to solve the fragmentation in India's local sports ecosystem.
-It serves as a single, unified hub that connects athletes with organizers, making it easy to explore, join, and manage sporting events.
+It serves as a single, unified hub that connects athletes with organizers, making it easy to discover, join, and manage sporting events.

 ## Features Implemented